-We are once again accepting submissions in all categories, including occasional chapbooks.
+We are once again accepting submissions in the following categories:

 For Those About to Submit, I Salute You Thusly: